jfpoilpret/fast-arduino-lib/README.md

 8. External Pin Interrupt support (done)
 9. Real Time Timer support (done)
 10. NRF24L01P support (done)
-11. SIPO shift register support
+11. SIPO shift register support (done)
 12. Analog Input support (done for single conversion mode)

-13. General-purpose Timer support (will imply RTT implementation refactoring)
+13. General-purpose Timer support (done)

+14. EEPROM support
-14. Trace support (including PROGMEM strings support)
+15. Trace support (including PROGMEM strings support)
-15. EEPROM support
 16. More boards variants support (Leonardo, ATtinyX5)
 17. ...
 To be determined later, based on my own projects needs

-Some refactoring is also planned, in order to revisit current way to support multiple boards with different capabilities, based on a "traits" approach.
-This "trait" approach refactoring has started with initial RTT implementation and is almost finished (as of December, 3rd 2016); further changes are expected in this direction, normally with only little impact (or none at all) on API, until January 2017.
+Some refactoring is also planned, in January-February 2017, in order to:

+- more easily and better allow for multiple boards support.
+- improve code size for ISR by using ISR ALIAS when possible
+- cleanup code according to some common C++ guidelines

+This refactoring should normally have no (or little) impact on API.

-The following features are not in FastArduino roadmap currently:
+The following features are not in FastArduino roadmap currently (but may be in the future):

+- I2C support
 - PWM Output support
-- I2C support
 - OWI support